What is Sustainable Leadership? 4 Qualities of Forward-Thinking Leaders

 What is Sustainable Leadership?

-Sustainable Leadership is a style of management that drives solutions for environmental, social and economic challenges in the world.
+Sustainable Leadership is a type of leadership that drives solutions for environmental, social and economic challenges in the world.
 It recognizes leadership as a process of influence and breaks down silos to combine efforts towards change and transformation.
 Sustainable leaders understand and embrace growing complexity, becoming more adaptable as a result.
-Most importantly, these are long-term thinkers who see business as deeply interwoven with people and the environment, not as individual entities.
+Most importantly, these are thought-leaders who see business as deeply interwoven with people and the environment, not as individual entities.
 Driven by their strong values, they make bold moves that focus on the impact of the organization on the next three generations, rather than the next quarter.
 With these skills embedded in their management style, sustainable leaders prepare the organization to flourish and expand long into the future.

 Why is Sustainable Leadership Important?

 Leaders that measure success near-exclusively on ROI are unlikely to adapt well to the present climate realities.
 According to the Value Reporting Foundation, about 68 of 77 industries are already adversely impacted by climate change.
 Environmental disasters will continue to disrupt global supply chains, barring access to energy and food.
-Additionally, top talent and consumers alike are increasingly drawn to organizations that value sustainability, leaving behind organizations who don’t take purposeful action.
-Most important of all, sustainability is a human issue, and the preservation of the world is an investment in a better future for everyone.
-By developing decision-makers with the qualities sustainable leaders share, organizations will create new ways of working that support the interconnected systems of business, humanity, and the global environment.
+Taking a multi-faceted approach to combat the impact of climate change ensures that the business has survivability.

 4 Qualities of Sustainable Leaders: